hehe3301/BeesInSpace/README.txt

-  15 Click BEES IN SPACE then on the right select "Edit instance" 16 Click "Install Forge" and select the topmost version 17 On the main MultiMC window select "instance folder" a new window will appear 18 in drag the "mods" and "config" folder provided with this download into the "minecraft" folder
+  15 Click BEES IN SPACE then on the right select "Edit instance" 16 Click "Install Forge" and select the topmost version 17 On the main MultiMC window select "instance folder" a new window will appear 18 in drag the "mods" and "config" folder provided with this download into the "MultiMC\instances\BEES IN SPACE\minecraft" folder
               PLEASE NOTE: If you are using github I recomend copying the files insted of moving them 19 in MultiMC double click BEES IN SPACE to play
   20 HAVE FUN!